AmyKeedwell/Milestone-Project-Resume/README.md

 # My First Milestone Project - My Resume

-A website created for the purpose of exhibiting my capability and skill in HTML and CSS.
+A website created a single scrolling page site with four sections for the purpose of exhibiting my capability and skill in HTML and CSS.

 The website is aimed at future employers or colaborators to find out more about me on my journey to become a web developer.
 This is intended to be added to as I progress through the course, I will replace the example portfolio items with my work once I start to build up my own portfolio to showcase my skills.

 You can find out anything you need to know about me in my quest into the world of Web Development.
 I have shared some brief information about my employment history and my next adventure into a new career.